1871fotc/1871fotc.github.io/docs/headstones/lost-paddington-headstones.md

 ??? directions "About the data"

-    - Source: [Paddington Cemetery](https://library-brisbane.ent.sirsidynix.net.au/client/en_AU/search/asset/24749/0).
-Appendix No.7 in Volume 2 of the 1914 Parliamentary papers — Brisbane City Archives.
+    - Source: Appendix 7 in the [QLD department of Public Lands, Report on Operations Undertaken at Paddington Cemeteries 1913 (1914).
+Brisbane City Archives](https://brisbane.recollectcms.com/nodes/view/38396).
 Edits shown in *italics*
-    - Appendix 1 in Volume 2 of the 1914 Parliamentary papers, states 505 headstones were placed in the reserved area:
+    - Appendix 1 in the source states 505 headstones were placed in the reserved area:
         - 278 Episcopalian (Anglican)
         - 78 Roman Catholic
         - 80 Presbyterian